Tyler1201623/RescuePC-Repair-Toolkit/README.md

 ## 📄 License

-FixMate™ software and branding © 2025 Tyler Keesee.
+RescuePC Repairs™ software and branding © 2025 Tyler Keesee.
 All rights reserved.
 Unauthorized distribution is prohibited.